 We believe you are concerned with injustices and that you want to make a difference.
 ACTS is our local interfaith network actively seeking to address specific concerns, and your ACTS membership has already made your intentions clear.
-Last year we initiated an effort called Project 100, the purpose of which is to ensure that ACTS has the necessary resources to continue to bring justice to our community.
 We are committed to being a moral voice in community issues and decisions; increasing the public power and effectiveness of faith communities and persons of moral courage; developing leaders who speak for themselves and their communities and who believe in working for the common good in partnership with others; dismantling racism, white privilege and white supremacy in ourselves and in the social structures of our community.

 ACTS’ diligent work over the past several years has led to significant strides in these areas:

 Ending solitary confinement of youth in Onondaga County – youth are no longer being housed at the Onondaga County Correctional Facility in Jamesville, NY

 Food deserts in the city – full service grocery stores have returned to neighborhoods

 Children eligible but unenrolled in health insurance – 8,000 kids were added to Child Health Plus & Medicaid

 Pre-Kindergarten classroom opportunities - more slots are being opened for the some 500 unserved city children annually – more than 275 new seats have been opened for 4 year olds

 Syracuse “Ban the Box ordinance – Formerly incarcerated people now have a chance to be considered for local jobs

 We work through task forces and coalitions on issues identified by the ACTS network.
 Currently, ACTS is working directly in the areas of equity in public education, criminal justice reforms.
 ACTS is also playing a significant role in transportation concerns, especially with I-81 debate and a supportive role for addressing community violence and jobs creation.